justdanielndev/hello-i-am-oss/JOURNAL.md

 created_at: "2025-05-23"
 ---

+# May 24rd - Finding Materials

+I think I have all of the materials picked up and ready to go!
+For screen, I will use [this one on Amazon](https://www.amazon.es/Waveshare-Module-Resolution-Electronic-Raspberry/dp/B071LGVVL1/), for the module I found [this one on AliExpress](https://es.aliexpress.com/item/1005004931357085.html), for the battery, [this one on AliExpress](https://es.aliexpress.com/item/1005006578220023.html) and, finally, for the NFC module, [this one](https://es.aliexpress.com/item/1005007182056113.html).
+Tomorrow I'll try to get them all together and build the 3D design :D

+**Total time spent: 1.2h**

 # May 23rd - Project Beginning

 Just started with the project!
 I got this idea at random during the last night (happens a lot to me...), and thought "wow, this is cool".
 So today I started researching boards that are able to be programmed in JS and options for sharing the user's data card via NFC, and also made the logo (not very detailed, but it's ok for now) in figma :D